 The increasing sophistication of the attacks is making defence more difficult.
 Initially, attacks often took place on the lower network layers (OSI layers); by means of PING or SYN flooding, for instance.
 Such attempts can be blocked relatively easily by protection systems such as firewall or IDS/IPS.

-Attackers such as the «NoName», on the other hand, combine different attack vectors with UDP reflection attacks.
+Some attackers, however, combine different attack vectors and UDP reflection attacks.
 In this case, the cybercriminals take advantage of the fact that services such as DNS (Domain Name Service) provide a comprehensive response to small request packets.
 With approaches such as DNS amplification, for example, it is therefore sufficient to make numerous requests from the victim’s IP address to flood the victim with a much larger amount of data (IP spoofing).
 Combined with other forms of attack, such as HTTP(S) flooding on the application layer (layer 7), these DDoS attacks are very efficient and difficult to block on the victim’s systems.

 DDoS attacks are taking place every day and all of the targets are accessed over the Internet.
 Any provider of web and Internet services with a publicly accessible IP address, therefore, can become a target.
 Preventive measures (see list below) are therefore essential, but not sufficient to ensure complete protection.
 Companies can only protect themselves against DDoS attacks to a limited extent.
 For example, if a simple DoS filter is enabled on the corporate firewall, it can analyse and filter incoming traffic.
 However, if the attack is distributed and exceeds the available bandwidth of the Internet connection or the performance of the firewall, this filter no longer provides protection.
 The same situation results from a large number of IP packets.